patrickbryant1/EvoBind/README.md

 \
 **You may not use these files except in compliance with the licenses.**

-# If you like EvoBind - please start the repo!
+# If you like EvoBind - please star the repo!

 # Colab
 It is possible to run EvoBind2 online in the [Google colab here](https://colab.research.google.com/github/patrickbryant1/EvoBind/blob/master/EvoBind.ipynb)